lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 >
 >   - support **OS-bypass** capabilities: allow HPC communicate directly with the EFA device.

-> Fault Tolerance: ability of a system to remain in operation even if some of the components used to build the system fail
+> [!NOTE] Fault Tolerance: ability of a system to remain in operation even if some of the components used to build the system fail

-> CloudWatch Alarm can stop, terminate, reboot, recover an EC2 instance
+> [!NOTE] CloudWatch Alarm can stop, terminate, reboot, recover an EC2 instance

-> Monitor EC2:
+> [!NOTE] Monitor EC2:
 >
 > - CloudWatch default metric
 >